arpcorrea/arpcorrea.github.io/_posts/2020-06-07-Thermoplastic-Welding-Literature-Review.md

-The scope of this post is to share in a friendly language the fundamentals of consolidation in thermoplastic welding process.
+The scope of this post is to share in a friendly language fundamentals of consolidation in thermoplastic welding process.
 First, let’s understand the meaning of “thermoplastic”.
 Thermoplastic is a type of polymer.
 Polymer?
 What is a polymer?
 Polymer is a class of material in which large molecules are built up by multiple small repeating units, called monomers, in a reactive chemical process.

 Alright, so now we can get back and define thermoplastic!
 Thermoplastics can be considered as ensembles of randomly packed and entangled chains, in which their chain mobility is given by the monomer features, such as weight, compounds and polar groups.
 When heated, this chain entanglement becomes more flexible with increased mobility, enabling the material to soften and flow.